artur-ciocanu/launch.en/help/extension-dev/browsers.md

 >
 >Adobe Experience Platform Launch is being rebranded as a suite of data collection technologies in Experience Platform.
 These changes will be rolling out across all product documentation in the coming weeks.
 Please refer to the following [document](../launch-term-updates.md) for a consolidated reference of the terminology changes.

-A tag runtime in Adobe Experience Platform Data Collection (delivered to clients' websites) is compatible with multiple browsers:
+A tag runtime in Adobe Experience Platform (delivered to clients' websites) is compatible with multiple browsers:

 - Chrome (latest)
 - Safari (latest)